How I started My VA Connection!

 – Terms and conditions document

-– Coach or Mentor – I work with Angela Wills owner of Laptop Lifestyle Business Club and I have for more than 1 year.
-She runs a weekly group along with a lot of education to get you started and to keep you motivated
+– Coach or Mentor – I work with Angela Wills owner of Laptop Lifestyle Business Club and I have for about 3 years.
+She runs a weekly group along with a ton of education to get you started and to keep you motivated.

-– A professional association – I have been a long-term member of CAVA.
+– A professional association – I have been a long-term member of the Canadian Association of Virtual Assistants.
 CAVA has many resources and you can view all request for proposals received by potential clients and VA team owners/leads to assist you in locating new clients.

 And some other things you should definitely think about…

-– Graphic design – this is for basic edits or for marketing and social media – I use PicMonkey – there is a free version but I pay $6.99 per month
+– Graphic design – this is for basic edits or for marketing and social media – I use PicMonkey or Canva – there is a free version for each of these platforms